littlecraft/phony/README.md

 # phony
-The goal of this module is to provide a convenient python based bluetooth hands-free profile (HFP) interface enabling you to more easily "roll your own" hands-free headset service or device.
+The goal of this module is to provide a convenient python based bluetooth hands-free profile (HFP) interface that allows you to easily "roll your own" hands-free headset service or device.

 # Prerequisites